sta112-f25/sta112-f25.github.io/about.md

 ### Exams

-We will have two in-class exams (dates TBA), covering simple linear regression and multiple linear regression.
+We will have two in-class exams, covering simple linear regression and multiple linear regression.
 There will also be one cumulative final exam.

+**Exam 1:** October 10 (tentative), in class

+**Exam 2:** November 14 (tentative), in class

+**Final exam:** December 8, 9am

 ## Grading